 For some social isolation during Covid is a novelty, a phenomena that will end.
 For others lockdown amplifies the conditions that were already there.
 I’ve worked as Dominatrix mostly online for around a decade, it’s work I chose due to disability.
 As a disabled person Lockdown has improved my social life and the amount of support I get.

-My collaboration is with ‘Giani’ a client I’ve known for years, unlike the majority of my clients she is female and queer.
-Still, the collaboration raises issues about work, economies, class, and visibility.
+My collaboration is with ‘Giani’ a client I’ve known for many years and formed a friendship with.
+Still, despite the friendship, the collaboration raises issues about work, economies, class, and visibility.
 My collaborator remains anonymous.”